Editorial Style Guide

 - the university

-In referring to the Amherst campus, the largest and oldest of the UMass system’s five campuses, take into account the purpose and audience of the publication in question.
+In referring to the Amherst campus, the largest, oldest, and flagship of the UMass system’s five campuses, take into account the purpose and audience of the publication in question.

 In addressing alumni and certain national audiences who have been found to strongly associate the word UMass with the flagship campus, UMass or the University of Massachusetts may stand alone.
 The formality of the text should guide your choice of terms.